 - Drying air directly passes to the drum

-- Configuration of the air flow is possible though Glatt coater
+- Configuration of the air flow is possible in the case of the Glatt coater

-- More efficient in drying of the tablet bed
+- More efficient than other methods in drying of the tablet bed

 Fluidized/Air Suspension System